What is a common law partner and what does common law partner mean?

 Common law partner agreement vs Income tax and other federal provisions

-A common-law marriage is legalized for federal tax purposes if it exists in the state where the taxpayers are presently living in or in the state where the common-law marriage started.
+A common law union is legalized for federal tax purposes if it exists in the state where the taxpayers are presently living in or in the state where the common-law marriage started.

 Common-law marriage Validity